Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 The design and build of the decentralized network of [[Instantiation Hubs]] addressing each of the [[The 12 Pillars of Lionsberg]] for every family and community on earth could be accomplished for approximately ~$10 Trillion.

-## Financing The Instantiation Hubs During The 10 Year Grand Strategy
+## Financing The Instantiation Hubs During The 10 Year Grand Strategy - Swords to Ploughshares

 Assuming humanity is presently spending ~$2.4 Trillion / Year on military and defense spending (likely a significant underestimate), and that military and defense costs would rise at a nominal rate of 5% / year due to inflation and the WWIII that is breaking out, military and defense spending would be approximately as follows: